 At Florida Technical College you can enroll in an HVAC training diploma program that will set you off on either technician career path.
 The program will prepare you to pass certification exams once you graduate, but will also prepare you to work in the field immediately if you prefer to get more experience before you consider certifications.

 Trade diploma programs at FTC take nine months or less to complete.
 That means that in less than a year you could be ready to work in your chosen field and to start an exciting new career.
 You can also expect that at FTC you can choose your courses and schedule to work with your life.
-We know that most of our students are working adults and that many have families, so you have flexibility to learn and study when it works best for you.
+We know that most of our students are working adults and that many have families, so you have the flexibility to learn and study when it works best for you.

 FTC is dedicated to preparing people for their future careers, which is why when you enroll in the HVAC program you get small classes, state-of-the-art equipment, and dedicated instructors who have worked in the field.
 We are also dedicated to making sure you find employment so you can count on career services to help you once you graduate.
 Contact FTC today to find out more about HVAC training and how you can get started.